 Discussion:

 Hybrid BF training is used to enable transmission using an optimal expansion matrix Q based on the measured channel between transmitter and receiver.
 Hybrid BF training occurs after analog MIMO training has completed.
 In the announcement phase of Hybrid BF training, a specific combination of DMG antennas and TX sectors is selected and the receiver in the sounding phase knows what RX DMG antennas and AWVs should be used.
-Given that combination, there is not point in transmission in multiple sectors, as the text currently describes, or transmitting multiple packets.
+Given that combination, there is no point in transmission in multiple sectors, as the text currently describes, or transmitting multiple packets.
 A TRN field of a single packet will provide all the required information.
 The packet may even be an EDMG BRP-RX PPDU, since no change in AWV is expected during the transmission of the TRN field.
 Even the feedback procedure does not describe how multiple feedback can be sent.
 The channel access procedure for MIMO indicates that if a seclected sector combination is indicated, it should be used throughout the TxOp.
 Therefore, the training shall happen in MIMO mode, rather than sequentialy.

 TGay Editor: Modify the text in P299L15-33 as follows:

 The initiator shall initiate the sounding phase a SIFS duration following reception of the announcement acknowledgement frame (see 10.43.10.2.4.2.2) from the responder.
-In the initiator sounding subphase, the initiator shall transmit EDMG BRP-TX packets to the responder.
-Each EDMG BRP-TX packet shall include a BRP frame with an EDMG BRP Request element with the Digital BF Request field set to 1 indicating a request for performing digital beamforming, and the Feedback Type field set to 0 for SU transmission.
+In the initiator sounding subphase, the initiator shall transmit an EDMG BRP-TX packet to the responder.
+The EDMG BRP-TX packet shall include a BRP frame with an EDMG BRP Request element with the Digital BF Request field set to 1 indicating a request for performing digital beamforming, and the Feedback Type field set to 0 for SU transmission.
 The Nc Index field is reserved.
-Each EDMG BRP-TX packet shall be separated by a SIFS.
-Each transmitted EDMG BRP-TX packet is used to train one or more transmit sectors based on the AWVs of the DMG antennas selected during the hybrid beamforming announcement phase by the announcement frame (see 10.43.10.2.4.2.2).
-In each EDMG BRP-TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field of the PPDU for the responder to perform receive AWV training.
-Each BRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the TRN subfield.
-For each EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to values based on the desired configuration.
-The initiator may transmit each EDMG BRP-TX packet to train multiple TX DMG antennas simultaneously and, therefore, reduce sounding time.
-The TX Antenna Mask field within each EDMG BRP-TX packet shall indicate the transmit DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-TX packet.
-The BRP CDOWN field within each EDMG BRP-TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the initiator in the initiator sounding subphase.
+The BRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the TRN subfield.
+In the EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0, RX_TRN_PER_TX_TRN shall be set to 0, NUM_TX_CHAINS shall be set to the number of TX antennas in the TX sector combination and EDMG_TRN_M shall be set to values based on the desired configuration.
+The TX Antenna Mask field within the EDMG BRP-TX packet shall indicate the transmit DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-TX packet.
+The same AWV combination shall be maintained during the transmission of the PPDU, including the TRN field.

 TGay Editor: Modify the text in P299L34-46 as follows: